cogentcore/core/vgpu/README.md

 **Mac Installation prerequisite:** https://vulkan.lunarg.com/sdk/home -- download the Vulkan SDK installer for the mac.
 Unfortunately there does not appear to be a full version of this on homebrew -- the `molten-vk` package is not enough by itself.

 vGPU is a Vulkan-based framework for both Graphics and Compute Engine use of GPU hardware, in the Go langauge.
-It uses the basic cgo-based Go bindings to Vulkan in: https://github.com/vulkan-go/vulkan and was developed starting with the associated example code surrounding that project.
+It uses the basic cgo-based Go bindings to Vulkan in [vulkan-go](https://github.com/vulkan-go/vulkan) and was developed starting with the associated example code surrounding that project.
 Vulkan is a relatively new, essentially universally supported interface to GPU hardware across all types of systems from mobile phones to massive GPU-based compute hardware, and it provides high-performance "bare metal" access to the hardware, for both graphics and computational uses.

 [Vulkan](https://www.vulkan.org) is very low-level and demands a higher-level framework to manage the complexity and verbosity.
 While there are many helpful tutorials covering the basic API, many of the tutorials don't provide much of a pathway for how to organize everything at a higher level of abstraction.  vGPU represents one attempt that enforces some reasonable choices that enable a significantly simpler programming model, while still providing considerable flexibility and high levels of performance.
 Everything is a tradeoff, and simplicity definitely was prioritized over performance in a few cases, but in practical use-cases, the performance differences should be minimal.

+* The [gosl](gosl) sub-package provides a way to translate Go code into GPU shader language code for running under vGPU, playing the role of NVIDIA's "cuda" language in other frameworks.

 # Platforms